russmaxdesign/accessible-forms/README.md

 # accessible-forms
-A series of simple tests on accessible form controls
+A series of HTML test cases to determine how specific elements are announced in different screen reader / browser combinations.

 https://russmaxdesign.github.io/accessible-forms/.